 Eating chunks of pineapple is one of my chosen tactics to completely satisfy my sweet tooth and at the same time get in a bunch of antioxidants which might help relieve muscle soreness.

 Doctors say that when you add pineapple to your diet, it’s just like medicine.
 You’re basically setting yourself up to heal injuries faster whilst boosting your post-workout gains.
-Weirdly, pineapple fruit is a fruit that many of us walk past casually in the local grocer.
-Well, not if you’re like me and you’re a little obsessed, I suppose.
-However, if you do this then you need to change your shopping list because pineapple is rich in vitamin C, vitamin A and K, a variety of B vitamins, calcium, iron, magnesium, phosphorus, potassium and copper.
+Weirdly, the pineapple fruit is a fruit that many of us walk past casually in the local grocer.
+Well, not if you’re like me, and you’re a little obsessed, I suppose.
+However, if you do this then you need to change your shopping list because pineapple is rich in vitamin C, vitamin A, and K, a variety of B vitamins, calcium, iron, magnesium, phosphorus, potassium, and copper.

 Quite a large amount of good nutrition to miss out on, right?

-Frechman says that the most outstanding nutrient pineapple possesses is the enzyme called bromelain.
+Frechman says that the most outstanding nutrient pineapple possesses is an enzyme called bromelain.
 Apparently Bromelain aids in the digestion of protein, and it may be used to curb inflammation in athletic injuries.
 But most importantly, the fruit is only as good as its natural state.
 This means that you should eat it regularly so long as you do not add any extra sugar to the pineapple.
-But whether or not it’s fresh, canned, or in juice form it still maintains its health benefits.
+But whether it’s fresh, canned, or in juice form, it still maintains its health benefits.

 Eat It And Embrace Your Fitness Gains

 It’s really a load of nonsense when somebody tells you that you need to avoid eating fruit.
-If you’re experiencing problems with your weight it’s most likely not because you’re eating too much fruit.
-Better yet, pineapple fruit is low in calories and fat-free.
+If you’re experiencing problems with your weight, it’s most likely not because you’re eating too much fruit.
+Better yet, the pineapple fruit is low in calories and fat-free.
 Moreover, it’s an amazing source of vitamin C and manganese.
-Just 1-cup fresh pineapple slices contain 83 calories, 22 grams of carbs and 2 grams of fiber.
+Just 1-cup of fresh pineapple slices contains 83 calories, 22 grams of carbs, and 2 grams of fiber.
 And it also meets 131 percent of the daily value for vitamin C and 77 percent of the daily value for manganese.